 PROBLEM CAUSE REMEDY 11.
-The 6.3 A fuse blows Short circuit or overload on the power side of the electronic card (start-up unit, starter relay) and recharger connector - From serial number 26844 Find and replace the defective user [see 7.4 and 7.5] Short circuit or damage to the electronic card protection (power side) Try changing the card with one that is known to work.
+The 6.3 A fuse blows Short circuit or overload on the power side of the electronic card (start-up unit, starter relay) and recharger connector Find and replace the defective user [see 7.4 and 7.5] Short circuit or damage to the electronic card protection (power side) Try changing the card with one that is known to work.
 If the problem stops, replace the faulty card 12.
-No audible signal for the "grass-catcher full" con- dition No earth connection of the grass-catcher full microswitch (➤ up to serial number 26843) Remove the paint under the earth connection nut on the rear plate Malfunctioning or faulty blade microswitches and grass-catcher signalling Check the microswitches and wiring Malfunctioning or faulty electronic card Try changing the card with one that is known to work.
-If the problem stops, replace the faulty card
+No audible signal for the "grass-catcher full" con- dition Malfunctioning or faulty blade microswitches and grass-catcher signalling Check the microswitches and wiring.
+WARNING! - Check that the blade microswitch stops the engine or prevents if from being started if the acknowledgement conditions are not met [see 7.2] Malfunctioning or faulty electronic card Try changing the card with one that is known to work.
+If the problem stops, replace the faulty card from 20 005 to ••• page 1/ 1

-7.2.0 - SUMMARY TABLE FOR THE CUTTING IN OF THE SAFETY DEVICES
+7.2.1 - SUMMARY TABLE FOR THE CUTTING IN OF THE SAFETY DEVICES